Islamic banking and finance in Canada

 The demand for Islamic banking and finance has grown in Canada due to the growing Muslim population in the country who want to avoid riba and other financial practices in violation of sharia.
 These sharia-compliant financial products are not offered by main financial institutions and, thus, small financial companies are major players.
-However, major companies like WealthSimple are starting to embrace the idea.A growing number of Canadian fintech firms now offer Shariah-compliant home-financing models based on co-ownership (diminishing partnership) rather than conventional interest-bearing mortgages.
+However, major companies like WealthSimple are starting to embrace the idea.
+A growing number of Canadian fintech firms now offer Shariah-compliant home-financing models based on co-ownership (diminishing partnership) rather than conventional interest-bearing mortgages.

-Islamic Mortgage

 History

 A Toronto-based financial company UM Financial started giving Sharia-compliant loans to Muslims in 2005 in partnership with Central 1 Credit Union of Vancouver.
 The company planned to offer no-interest MasterCard as well.
 UM financial was ordered to go into receivership by the Ontario Superior Court on October 7, 2011.
 Omar Kalair and Yusuf Panchbaya of UM Financial were charged by RCMP for $4.3-million mortgage fraud, but both men were acquitted of all counts contained in the indictment in Ontario Superior Court June 7, 2019.

-Islamic Mortgage in the main stream

 The 2024 federal budget announced on April 16 included plans to bring halal mortgages into financial regulatory system.